jamesbuckett/ckad-questions/README.md

 - Opinions expressed here are solely my own and do not express the views or opinions of JPMorgan Chase.
 - Any third-party trademarks are the intellectual property of their respective owners and any mention herein is for referential purposes only.

-## Preparation for Docker Desktop
+## Docker Desktop

+### Linux access to Docker desktop

+- Windows Subsystem for Linux requires you to install a Linux distribution from the Microsoft Store.
+- To mimic the CKAD exam please execute all the commands in this repo from this Linux distribution that you installed.
+- Either start the distribution directly, docker and kubectl will be present when you enable the flag
+  - 'Use the WSL 2 based engine' under the 'General' panel
+- Or install [PuttY](https://www.putty.org/) and access via PuTTY

+### Prerequisite software for Docker desktop

-Please install these two software components, required to answer questions in later sections:
+Please install these three software components, required to answer questions in later sections:

 <details><summary>show</summary>
 <p>